-The start of the period for which we are counting days.(The start date is counted in the returned number of days).
+The start date, from which to count the number of workdays.(The start_date is counted in the returned number of days).

-The end of the period for which we are counting days.(The end date is counted in the returned number of days).
+The end date, to count the number of workdays up to.(The end_date is counted in the returned number of days).

 An optional argument, which specifies which weekdays should be counted as the weekend.
 This can be either a number or a string, as explained below:

 Possible number values for the [weekend] argument are:

 |Sat & Sun|